ahmeda1955/sass-independent-study/entries/entry07.md

-After making two files, one input, and output; All you have to do is type your Sassy code in the input file, then SASS does all the work and transfers the worked up code to the "Output" as a regular css file your HTML could understand.
+After making two files, one input, and output; All you have to do is type your Sassy code in the input file, then SASS does all the work and transfers the worked up code to the `Output` as a regular css file your HTML could understand.

 Of course, you link your code to your Sass using
 ```Html